jkodner05/Atra-Hasis/README.md

 	./AtraHasis [encoded_image.png]
 User will be prompted for a password.

+When decoding encrypted data, if an incorrect password is used, the output will be unintelligible.
+In order to retrieve the original text, the correct password must be used.
+Thus encrypted data will be accessible only to Atra-Hasis users with knowledge of the appropriate password.

 To turn off encryption and encode/decode plaintext, use the `-u` flag:

 	./AtraHasis -u [input_image.png] [output_image.png] [text_file.txt]